jaymoid/JavaConcurrentCollectionsDiagram/README.md

 # JavaConcurrentCollectionsDiagram
-Diagram that sumamrieses the concurrent collections in Java.
+Diagram that summarieses the concurrent collections in Java.

+You may find this usefuly if you are studying for your Java SE Certification (OCP 7 or 8).